SpeedyC86/prezentare-nodejs/README.md

 ##Modules and NPM

-NodeJS relies on modules that are included using the **require** keyword.
+* NodeJS relies on modules that are included using the **require** keyword.
-One example would be the **require("http")** from the previous example.
+* One example would be the **require("http")** from the previous example.
-Modules can be created easily, just put the javascript code in to a separate js file include it using the **require** keyword.
+* Modules can be created easily, just put the javascript code in to a separate js file include it using the **require** keyword.
-Libraries in NodeJS are called packages and they can be installed using the command *$ npm install package* NPM (Node package manager) is the official package manager for Nodejs and comes bundled with the Nodejs instalation
+* Libraries in NodeJS are called packages and they can be installed using the command *$ npm install package*.
+* NPM (Node package manager) is the official package manager for Nodejs and comes bundled with the Nodejs instalation.

 ###Web frameworks
-* build powerful networking applications using NodeJS and the built-in networking features
-* instead of writing your Apache/Nginx NodeJS version use a web framework
+Build powerful networking applications using NodeJS and the built-in networking features or instead of writing your Apache/Nginx NodeJS version use a web framework.

-* web frameworks: Express, Connect, Socket.IO, Zappa, ActionHero, etc
+Web frameworks: Express, Connect, Zappa, ActionHero, etc

 ###Express
 * fast, minimalistic